atma/grunt-nuget/README.md

 #### pkgIdentity
 Type: `String`
 Since nuget package name will be generated automatically using `pkg.name` and `pkg.version` from your [package.json](http://package.json.nodejitsu.com/) file, you can generate unique packages suffixed by `.pkgIdentity`.
+This can be helpful when the same code will be used in projects with different file structure.
+As a result we can generate a few packages with the same content but different by structure.
 Do not forget to specify a `pkg` in your `gruntfile`.
 Ex: `grunt.initConfig({ pkg: grunt.file.readJSON('package.json'), ...`.

 ### Usage Examples